 What it is Like to White Water Raft in the Grand Canyon

 My best adventure was when I spent my 40th birthday on an 11-day Grand Canyon whitewater rafting trip with OARS Rafting.
-Permits for these trips are extremely limited and trips fill up more than a year in advance.
+Permits for these trips are extremely limited, and tours fill up more than a year in advance.

 After 11 days, it was time to say goodbye, but we still had more adventures waiting!
 First, we had a quick helicopter trip from the canyon floor to a ranch on the rim.
 From the ranch, we then had a small charter plane that took us to Vegas.
 I love small planes, and the scenery from the air was stunning!

-Have you had an amazing adventure in the Grand Canyon?
+Have you had a fantastic adventure in the Grand Canyon?
 Let me know about it in the comments.

 2 thoughts on “What Is It Like to White Water Raft Down the Grand Canyon”

 Thanks for the feature!
 This year, I will finally get to explore a bit of the North Rim for a change.
 I can’t wait to be back at the Canyon!

 I’m looking forward to hearing about it, Leigh!